History of Poland during the Jagiellonian dynasty: The Hussite movement and the Polish–Hungarian union

 Beginning near the end of Jagiełło's life, Poland was governed in practice by an oligarchy of magnates led by Bishop Oleśnicki.
 The rule of the dignitaries was actively opposed by various groups of szlachta.
-Their leader Spytek of Melsztyn was killed at the Battle of Grotniki in 1439, which allowed Oleśnicki to purge Poland of the remaining Hussite sympathizers and pursue his other objectives without significant opposition.
+Their leader Spytko III of Melsztyn was killed at the Battle of Grotniki in 1439, which allowed Oleśnicki to purge Poland of the remaining Hussite sympathisers and pursue his other objectives without significant opposition.

 The accession of Casimir IV Jagiellon

-In 1445, Casimir, the Grand Duke of Lithuania, was asked to assume the Polish throne vacated upon the death of his brother Władysław.
+In 1445, Casimir IV Jagiellon, the Grand Duke of Lithuania, was asked to assume the Polish throne vacated upon the death of his brother Władysław.
 Casimir was a tough negotiator and did not accept the Polish nobility's conditions for his election.
 He finally arrived in Poland and was crowned in 1447 on his own terms.
 His assumption of the Crown of Poland freed Casimir from the control that the Lithuanian oligarchy had imposed on him; in the Vilnius Privilege of 1447, he declared the Lithuanian nobility to have equal rights with Polish szlachta.
 In time, Casimir was able to wrest power from Cardinal Oleśnicki and his group.
 He replaced their influence with a power base built on the younger middle nobility.
 Casimir was able to resolve a conflict with the pope and the local Church hierarchy over the right to fill vacant bishop positions in his favor.